Improve your odds of getting your mortgage loan approved

 - Proof of address (eg, utility bills or credit card bills)

 - A gift letter, this is where you receive part of your mortgage deposit as a gift.
 If you're getting deposit help, the lender needs to know it is a gift (not a loan), and that the giver won't part own the home.

-If you’re looking for a mortgage then the Fee-Free Mortgage Advice Service provided by Tenet Mortgage Solutions Ltd could help.
-Their expert mortgage advisors have independent access to the mortgage market and will guide you through the process from enquiry to completion.
+If you’re looking for a mortgage, then the Fee-Free Mortgage Advice Service provided by Tenet Mortgage Solutions Ltd could help.
+Their expert independent mortgage advisors will guide you through the process from enquiry to completion.

 PMGI Limited, trading as Police Mutual acts as an intermediary for the purposes of introducing its customers to Tenet Mortgage Solutions Limited, part of Tenet.
 You will not receive advice or any recommendation from Police Mutual.
-Such services which will be provided by Tenet Mortgage Solutions Limited who will provide Police Mutual with information about the services you have received.
+Such services will be provided by Tenet Mortgage Solutions Limited who will provide Police Mutual with information about the services you have received.
 Police Mutual will receive 24.8% of any lender procuration fee from Tenet Mortgage Solutions Limited in connection with the provision of mortgage broking services.

 Type of article: Articles

 Category: Owning a house